parthsarin/AIRacetrackGame/STORY.md

 	<img src="http://s7d4.scene7.com/is/image/BrooksBrothers/MM00101_GREEN?$thumbnails$" />
 </p>

 Later that night, Parth came over after Colin texted him that he'd left his plate in Antonio's room.
 To his horror, Colin was wearing a blue polo with Bobcats-themed athletic shorts.
-After seeing this picture, though, Parth kind of changed his mind...
+This led to a long discussion about whether wearing a polo with athletic shorts was acceptable.
+Parth thought not, but after seeing this picture he kind of changed his mind...

 <p align="center">
 	<img height="300px" src="https://www.dhresource.com/600x600/f2/albu/g7/M00/CD/85/rBVaSVso65iANgkFAAPOtZebB-U724.jpg" />
 </p>

-**Anyways, back to your regularly scheduled...programming 😜.** While Parth was in Antonio's room, Antonio finished writing the `mapCreator.py` file, which allows you to build custom maps and also finished writing most of the `utils.py` file which allows you to do very useful things like compute intersections of lines, etc.
+**Anyways, back to your regularly scheduled...programming 😜.** While Colin and Parth were goofing off, Antonio had finished writing two files: the `mapCreator.py` file, which allows you to build custom maps, and the `utils.py` file, which allows you to do very useful things like compute intersections of lines, etc.

-Unfortunately, Antonio was having a lot of trouble working on a branch called `Graphics/Algebra`.
-The slash in the branch name was causing some issues where git was failing to lock refs and, as a result, Antonio had a lot of unpushed commits when Parth came in.
+Unfortunately, Antonio was having some trouble since, trying to follow Parth's branch schema, he was working on a branch called `Graphics/Algebra`.
+The slash in the branch name was causing some issues where git was failing to lock refs and, as a result, Antonio had a lot of unpushed commits.
 Parth fixed the branch issue by merging into another branch and deleting the older branch.
-Antonio got back to work, but because of some miscommunication, his changes were never pushed and the last two days of work were lost.
+Due to some miscommunication, Antonio's changes were never pushed and the last two days of work were lost.

 It's alright.
 He didn't do *thaaat* much.
 Or, at least, because of Antonio's incredible brainpower, he was able to replicate all of the code (sans comments) within 20 minutes.
 He also designed a nice, donut-shaped map: